GordonZhang2024/gordonzhang2024.github.io/posts/how-to-install-hyprland-on-fedora-linux.md

 <!--
-.. title: How to install hyprland on Fedora Linux
+.. title: How to install Hyprland on Fedora Linux
 .. slug: how-to-install-hyprland-on-fedora-linux
 .. date: 2024-06-02 09:31:21 UTC
-.. tags:
+.. tags: Linux
 .. category:
 .. link:
-.. description:
+.. description: How to install Hyprland on Fedora Linux
 .. type: text
 -->

-# How to install hyprland on Fedora Linux
+# How to install Hyprland on Fedora Linux
 [Hyprland](https://hyprland.org/) is a famous tiling window mananger.
 It has earned more than 14k stars on GitHub.